Nonparametric Detection of Anomalous Data Streams

-In this subsection, we study how the MMD-based test performs on a real data set.
-We choose the collection of daily maximum temperature of Syracuse (New York, USA) in July from 1993 to 2012 as the normal data sequences, and the collection of daily maximum temperature of Makapulapai (Hawaii, USA) in May from 1993 to 2012 as anomalous sequences.
+We finally compare the performance of the MMD-based test with a few other competitive tests on a real data set.
+We choose the collection of daily maximum temperature of Syracuse (New York, USA) in July from 1993 to 2012 as the typical data sequences, and the collection of daily maximum temperature of Makapulapai (Hawaii, USA) in May from 1993 to 2012 as anomalous sequences.
 Here, each data sequence contains daily maximum temperatures of a certain day across twenty years from 1993 to 2012.
 In our experiment, the data set contains 32 sequences in total, including one temperature sequence of Hawaii and 31 sequences of Syracuse.
 The probability of error is averaged over all cases with each using one sequence of Hawaii as the anomalous sequence.
 Although it seems easy to detect the sequence of Hawaii out of the sequences of Syracuse, the temperatures we compare for the two places are in May for Hawaii and July for Syracuse, during which the two places have approximately the same mean in temperature.
 In this way, it may not be easy to detect the anomalous sequence (in fact, some tests do not perform well as shown in Figure~\ref{fig:realdata}).